What You Need to Know About Judge John Chmura

 - Home Invasion

 - Armed or Unarmed Robbery

 Successfully Handling Cases in Judge Chmura’s Court

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C., regularly appear before Judge Chmura.
-We have had outstanding experiences in his court, and we believe we have a mutually respectful relationship.
-Judge Chmura’s professional standards are high, and we believe we meet his expectations every time.
+The 37th District Court attorneys at LEWIS & DICKSTEIN, P.L.L.C., regularly appear before Judge John Chmura.
+We have had outstanding experiences in his court and believe we have a mutually respectful relationship.
+Judge Chmura’s professional standards are high!
+Our attorneys always meet his expectations in the fight to protect and defend our clients.
 Our attorneys always are ready with knowledgeable answers to Judge Chmura’s typically extensive questioning.
 This fact often leads to a favorable case result for our clients.
-If you have a case before Judge Chmura, call LEWIS & DICKSTEIN, P.L.L.C. at 248-263-6800 for a free consultation or fill out a Request for Assistance form online and we will contact you promptly.
+If you have a case before Judge Chmura, call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation, and we’ll find a way to help you.